CAM-Gerlach/spyder-api-docs/docs/qt_introduction.md

 ### Actions, Menus & Toolbars

-User interfaces of desktop applications often rely on menus and toolbars, for which Qt provides the [QToolBar](https://doc.qt.io/qt/qtoolbar.html#details) and [QMenu](https://doc.qt.io/qt/qmenu.html) classes.
+User interfaces of desktop applications often rely on menus and toolbars to display groups of commands and options to the user, for which Qt provides the [QToolBar](https://doc.qt.io/qt/qtoolbar.html#details) and [QMenu](https://doc.qt.io/qt/qmenu.html) classes.
 Menus present a list of items to the user when clicked and may be either global or context-specific.
 Toolbars display commonly-used controls as a ribbon of buttons (and often other interactive elements).
-Since the same individual items can be included multiple places in the UI, items only need to be created once as a [QActions](https://doc.qt.io/qt/qaction.html) that can be added to any menu or toolbar.
+Since the same individual items can be included in multiple places in the UI, items only need to be created once as a [QAction](https://doc.qt.io/qt/qaction.html) that can be added to any menu or toolbar.
 Their state will then be automatically synchronized: for example, if the user toggles the "Bold" toolbar button, the "Bold" menu item will also be (un)checked.

 ### Dialogs

-A [dialog](https://doc.qt.io/qt/dialogs.html) is a GUI component used for temporary messages and interactions, such as an error message or configuration panel.
+A [dialog](https://doc.qt.io/qt/dialogs.html) is a new, smaller window for temporary interactions and messages, such as a configuration panel or a warning notification.
 The [QDialog](https://doc.qt.io/qt/qdialog.html) class is used to create dialogs, which can be set as either modal or modeless.
 A modal dialog blocks interaction with other windows in the same application until it is dismissed, useful for an error message or requesting key information to complete a requested action.
 A modeless dialog behaves as an independent window without blocking the user from doing anything else, such as for a find and replace feature where a user needs to interact with other windows.